FI-modules and stability for representations of symmetric groups: Introduction

 One consequence of Theorem~\ref{thm:intro:persinomial} is that $\chi_{V_n}$ only depends on ``short cycles'', i.e.\ on cycles of length $\leq r$.
 This is a highly restrictive condition when $n$ is much larger than $r$.
 For example, the proportion of permutations in $S_n$ that have \emph{no} cycles of length $r$ or less is bounded away from $0$ as $n$ grows, and $\chi_{V_n}$ is constrained to be \emph{constant} on this positive-density subset of $S_n$.

-Little is known about the characters of the $S_n$-representations in Table~\ref{table:examples}; indeed in many cases closed form computations are out of reach.
-However, since every one of the sequences (1)--(9) comes from a finitely generated FI-module, Theorem~\ref{thm:intro:persinomial} applies to each sequence. \begin{corollary} The characters $\chi_{V_n}$ of each of the sequences (1)--(9) of $S_n$-representations in Table~\ref{table:examples} are eventually polynomial.\end{corollary} This result suggests that FI-modules can provide a powerful tool in situations where explicit information is unavailable.
+Except for a few special (e.g.\ $M=\R^d$) and low-complexity (i.e.\ small $i$, $d$, $g$, $J$, etc.) cases, little is known about the characters of the $S_n$-representations in Table~\ref{table:examples}, or even their dimension.
+In many cases, closed form computations seem out of reach.
+By contrast, the following result gives an answer, albeit a non-explicit one, in every case.
+Since each sequence (1)--(9) comes from a finitely generated FI-module, Theorem~\ref{thm:intro:persinomial} applies to each sequence, giving the following.

+\begin{introcorollary} The characters $\chi_{V_n}$ of each of the sequences (1)--(9) of $S_n$-representations in Table~\ref{table:examples} are eventually polynomial.
+In particular $\dim(V_n)$ is eventually polynomial. \end{introcorollary}

+Apart from a few special cases, we do not know how to specify the polynomials produced by Corollary~\ref{cor:polydim:app}, although we can give explicit upper bounds for their degree.
+A primary obstacle is that our theorems on finite generation depend on the Noetherian property of FI-modules proved in Theorem~\ref{th:noetherian}, and such properties cannot in general be made effective.